Early Childhood Education

 We combine educational philosophy and theory with hands-on experience and practical skills.
 You will learn how children develop and learn; how to address racism, sexism, and bias of all types with young children and their families; how to address the different needs of every child; and how to build curriculum based on children's development and growth.

-Preschool to Grade 2 Specialist: Inclusive Classroom Teacher — If you're interested in teaching in public schools, you may choose this option.
+Preschool to Grade 2 Specialist: Inclusive Classroom Teacher — The Inclusive Classroom Teacher specialty focuses on comprehensive education and care of children birth to 8-years old and professional work with their families and communities, with a focus on preprimary and primary grades (through grade 2).
 Upon successful completion of this major, you'll be eligible for an initial license in Early Childhood Education (Pre-Kindergarten to 2nd Grade).
-This license qualifies you to teach in public or private schools in Massachusetts and to apply for the corresponding license in Rhode Island.
+Completion of this degree leads to Massachusetts Department of Elementary and Secondary Early Childhood Teacher of Students with and without Disabilities, Pre K-2 licensure (with passing scores on all required MTEL exams) and/or Massachusetts Department of Early Education and Care (EEC) Certification.
 In addition, Wheelock is nationally accredited, which will give you an advantage when you seek employment and if you apply for licensure in other states or abroad.

 You'll begin field experiences in your first semester and have two supervised student teaching experiences in your junior and/or senior year.
 You'll have the opportunity to observe and learn from experienced teachers in classrooms and at childcare centers throughout the Boston metropolitan area.